tetyanaloskutova/remote-works/docs/gettingstarted/installation-macos.rst

 Prerequisites
 -------------

-Before you are ready to run Saleor you will need additional software installed on your computer.
+Before you are ready to run Remote-works you will need additional software installed on your computer.

 Node.js